serverpod/serverpod_docs/docs/05-concepts/10-authentication/01-setup.md

 ## Client setup

-Add the auth client in your client projects `pubspec.yaml`.
+Add the auth client in your client project's `pubspec.yaml`.

 ```yaml
 dependencies: